Subjects:

 The CAN bus system uses the broadcast principle; a transmitter puts a message on the CAN bus.
 Each node on the same bus receives the message.
 However, the sender indicates in the message for which nodes the message is intended.
 All nodes receive the message and provide their feedback (more on that later).
 The nodes for which the message is not intended recognize it and ignore it.

-A CAN bus signal consists of CAN-High and CAN-Low.
+A CAN bus signal consists of a CAN high and CAN low voltage.
 In the image below, CAN-high is shown in red and CAN-low is shown in blue.
 The high and low signals are identical, but mirrored from each other.
 When the bus becomes dominant, the voltage of CAN high rises from 2,5 to 3,5 volts and CAN low drops from 2,5 to 1,5 volts.
 In recessive state (at rest) both voltages are 2,5 volts.

 The image above shows an example of a measurement with an oscilloscope.
 It can be clearly seen that both voltages are identical to each other, only in mirror image.
 Finally, the voltage difference in the active (dominant) region is 2 volts.
 This means the difference between 1,5 and 3,5 volts.
 The difference of 2 volts is seen as a 0 (dominant) and the difference of 0 volts as a 1 (recessive).